mini-software/MiniExcel/README.md

 #### 3. Custom CultureInfo

-Since 1.22.0, you can custom CultureInfo like below
+Since 1.22.0, you can custom CultureInfo like below, system default `CultureInfo.InvariantCulture`.

 ```csharp
 var config = new CsvConfiguration()